ndangeles/Documentation/docs/store/dashboards/timesheet/index.rst

 Time Sheet
 ==========

-In this section you will be able to find all the available workspaces for Menu location.
+In this section you will be able to find all the available dashboards for Menu location.
 They are ready to be imported into your system.

 .. toctree::